15 Cheapest Universities in Michigan for International Students

 Baker College is a large private university with a main campus in Michigan and satellite campuses across the Michigan Peninsula.
 The university grew by establishing new campuses, purchasing and branding existing small-scale schools, and as a result, it is now operating on a very large scale, including 14 ground campuses and online universities.
 Baker College was founded in 1911 by Eldon Baker under the name Baker Business College, and later merged many universities and built a campus to become what is now Baker College.

-2. Lake Superior State University
+2. Saginaw Valley State University

-3. Eastern Michigan University
+3. Oakland University

 4. Walsh College